-The New York Philharmonic is celebrating 100 years of American women having the right to vote by commissioning and premiering 19 new works by 19 women composers for a multi-season initiative.
+The New York Philharmonic is celebrating 100 years of American women having the right to vote with Project 19.
+They are commissioning and premiering 19 new works by 19 women composers for a multi-season initiative.
 The original works are being presented alongside classical pieces.
 The performance I attended on February 13th (and I’ve been going for over 35 years!) featured the Brahms Violin Concerto (with the solo violin performed by the amazing Janine Jansen), Strauss’s delightful Der Rosenkavalier, and the world premiere of Tania Leon’s Stride, conducted by Jaap van Zweden.
 The night was electric with beautiful music, history, and female empowerment.

 Having arrived early, I was delighted to see a one-work art installation in the lobby, a mural entitled Vote by an Ecuadorian-American graffiti artist named Lady Pink, that depicted women suffragettes chained and young women protesting for their rights.
 This powerful, groovy, and gorgeous work of art was created back in 2014 on National Voter Registration Day to celebrate the 95th anniversary of the League of Women Voters of the City of New York.